chipsalliance/chisel-template/README.md

 git add .gitignore *
 git commit -m 'Starting MyChiselProject'
 ```
-Connecting this up to github or elsewhere is an exercise left to the reader.
+Connecting this up to github or some other remote host is an exercise left to the reader.
 ### Did it work?
-You should now have a project based on Chisel3 that can be run.  **Note:** With a nod to cargo cult thinking, I believe
+You should now have a project based on Chisel3 that can be run.  **Note:** With a nod to cargo cult thinking, some believe
-it is best to execute the following sbt before opening up this directory.
+it is best to execute the following sbt before opening up this directory in your IDE.
 I have no formal proof of this assertion.
-So go for it
+So go for it, at the command line in the project root.
 ```sh
 sbt test
 ```